Finding A Job After Rehab

 Starting small can be a good thing if there’s plenty of room for growth in a company.
 If you’re applying for jobs in a new field, an internship or volunteer position can get your foot in the door.

 If you start to feel anxious or overwhelmed by your search, don’t worry.
 There are plenty of professional opportunities out there for people in recovery.
-Eventually, the right job will come along, but remember that it might take some time.
+Eventually, the right job will come along; remember that it might take some time, however.
 Like all good things that are worth having in life, you’ll need to be patient throughout the process.

 If you need extra assistance during your job search, there are several organizations and programs that can help.